CrispLab/CrispLab_Website/content/post/Lab/index.md

 projects: []
 ---

-The lab opening at the [University of Queensland](https://www.uq.edu.au/), St Lucia Campus, in the [School of Agriculture and Food Sciences](https://agriculture.uq.edu.au/) beginning Feb 2020.
+The lab will be opening at the [University of Queensland](https://www.uq.edu.au/), St Lucia Campus, in the [School of Agriculture and Food Sciences](https://agriculture.uq.edu.au/) beginning Feb 2020.
 We will be looking for students!
 Contact me for more information.